gohryt/programming-languages-research/COMPILERS.md

 What makes Factor especially worth adding here is that it shows how a compiler can start from a stack-effect language and still end up with a modern register-oriented optimizer without pretending the source language was expression-oriented all along.
 The **stack checker** is also part of the compiler story: abstract interpretation of stack effects is doing real frontend work, not just linting.

-**Trade-offs:** a self-hosting, strongly optimizing compiler that elegantly demonstrates industrial architecture for a concatenative language — the cost is a niche ecosystem of little relevance to readers focused on conventional syntax.
+Factor demonstrates a self-hosting, strongly optimizing compiler with industrial architecture for a concatenative language — the cost is a niche ecosystem of little relevance to readers focused on conventional syntax.

 Source: https://factorcode.org/slava/dls.pdf and https://concatenative.org/wiki/view/Factor/Optimizing%20compiler